27 Christmas Gifts for 9 Year Old Girls

 Barbie Collector Doll with Poseable Body

-Why we like it: She photographs her posed like a real model
+Why I like it: She photographs her posed like a real model

 My daughter discovered the articulated joints while unboxing; suddenly Barbie could sit cross-legged, lean against walls, hold actual yoga poses.
 The sophisticated black dress caught her attention first, but the posability transformed everything.